wagtail/rfcs/text/072-background-workers.md

         """
         ...

-    def cron(self, func, pattern, args, kwargs) -> None:
-        """
-        Add a job to be executed on a given interval
-        """
-        ...

     def defer(self, func, when, args, kwargs) -> None:
         """
         Add a job to be completed at a specific time